tman0004/theme-park-planner/README.md

 **css/:** The directory where all the .css file is located.
 Note that you should only edit the .less file, not the .css file, unless a .css files has no corresponding .less file.
 When a .less file is edited, a new .css file of the same name will be generated upon saving the .less file.

+**html/:** The directory for the HTML file for planner page, sign in page, and sign up page.

 ## Current State of the Project

-Currently, we have build a basic version of the webpage and a path finding algorithm based on java.
+Currently, we have built a basic version of the webpage and a path finding algorithm based on java.

 ### Current Features of Web Page:
 - introduction page